architecturebytes/vertex-ai-agents/README.md

   _Library_ > <br>
     Enable DialogFlow API (if not enabled DialogFlow Messenger may not work and return a 403 error)

-  Replace the OPEN_CLIENT_ID in the html fragment of dialogflow messenger integration (for Authenticated API) with the Client ID copied earlier (while creating Credentials).
+  Replace the oauth-client-id="INSERT_OAUTH_CLIENT_ID" in the html fragment of dialogflow messenger integration (for Authenticated API) with the Client ID copied earlier (while creating Credentials).